informalsystems/hermes/guide/src/tutorials/more-chains/build-the-topology.md

 gm hermes cc --exec
 ```

 At this point, your network should be fully connected.
-However, we want to relay on a specific topology presented at the beginning of [Start the local chains](./start-local-chains.md).
-The following chart displays the current state of the network.
-The channels that we want to filter out are filled in red while the channels we want to relay on are filled in green  :
+It is now time to filter channels.
+The following chart shows the current state of the network.
+The channels that we want to filter out are filled in red while the channels we want to relay on are filled in green:

+__Network topology__
 ```mermaid
 flowchart TD
     ibc0((ibc-0))